 Patrick Lencioni, the author of “The Five Dysfunctions of a Team: A Leadership Fable”, said:

 “If you can get all the people in an organization rowing in the same direction, you could dominate any industry at any time, in any market, against any competition, at any time”.

 Once you've established the team goals and clear KPIs, you need to keep those top-of-mind for all team members.
 There needs to be clear, frequent, and unified communication across the team.

-A great way to start is with meetings that require solid preparation, have an agenda and timing that is adhered to and continuous follow-up of each agree to action.
+A great way to start is with meetings that require solid preparation, having an agenda and timing that is adhered to, and continuous follow-up of each agree to action.
 Having effective meetings sets the tone for effective communication both in and outside of meetings.

 The opposite is also true, if your meetings are unproductive, boring, and repetitive, it sets the tone for all communications within the team.